 Unfortunately, Ritter’s® relish is history (much to the chagrin of its devotees) but just this past weekend, I came up with a “tastes almost like it” culinary rendition of my husband’s favorite meal from back in the 50’s and 60’s.

 It’s just one of the many Pennsylvania Dutch recipes I’ve learned to prepare.
 There is a moral to this story.
 Don’t go looking for a unique ingredient such as Ritter’s® green tomato relish at the last minute.

 After scanning the condiment aisles of all our Woodbridge, Virginia neighborhood supermarkets à la recherche of the elusive green tomato relish – any tomato relish for that matter – it quickly became obvious that the beef barbecue was going to be prepared without that specific ingredient.

-Indeed, for quite a few of us, “There Is No Relish Like Ritter Relish”!
+Indeed, for quite a few of us, “There is nothing like Ritter relish”!

-- 4 lb fresh green tomatoes (post-frost will NOT do)
+- 4 lbs of fresh green tomatoes (post-frost will NOT do)

 - 2/3 cup coarse sea salt (for draining)

 - 1/2 cup brown sugar